ajslater/codex/README.md

 - Navigate to the Admin Panel by clicking on its link in the browser settings drawer after you have logged in.

-##### In the Admin Panel, Change the Password
+### Change the Admin password

+The first thing you should do is log in as the admin user and change the admin password.

-- Navigate to the AUTHENTICATION AND AUTHORIZATION Users panel.
+- Navigate to the Admin Panel as described above.
-- Select the `admin` user.
+- Select the Users tab.
-- Change the admin password using the small "this form" link in the password section.
+- Change the admin user's password using the small lock button.
-- You may also change the admin user's name or anything else.
+- You may also change the admin user's name with the edit button.
-- You may grant other users admin privileges by making them staff.
+- You may create other users and grant them admin privileges by making them staff.

-### Adding Comic Libraries
+### Add Comic Libraries

 The second thing you will want to do is log in as an Administrator and add one or more comic libraries.

-#### From the Admin Panel, Add Comic Libraries
+- Navigate to the Admin Panel as described above.

-- Navigate to the CODEX Libraries Panel in the Admin Panel
+- Select the Libraries tab in the Admin Panel
-- Add a Library with the "ADD LIBRARY +" button in the upper right.
+- Add a Library with the "+ LIBRARY" button in the upper left.

 ### Reset the admin password